krishangoyal12/Ecommerce_Follow_Along/README.md

 Validate the entered data using tools like `bcrypt` to hash the entered password.

-Compare the hashed password with the data stored in the database for authentication
+Compare the hashed password with the data stored in the database for authentication.

+***Milestone 8***: **Creating frontend for home page**

+In this milestone we will be creating card components for showing product cards on the home page.

+Then we will be implementing the functionality to display the cards dynamically.

+Then we will be designing overall layout of the home page.